Kaiteki-Fedi/Kaiteki/README.md

 A Fediverse client for micro-blogging instances written in Flutter/Dart.

 Currently Kaiteki has simple Mastodon/Pleroma and Misskey support, future backends could follow.

-I'm happy about any feedback or contribution you have.
+See "What's working, what's missing?".

 ## Screenshots